 Taxes applied to the purchase cost of a property.
-Some properties are sales tax exempt (GST and/ or PST), and some are not.
+Some properties are sales tax exempt (GST, HST and/ or PST), and some are not.
 For instance, residential resale properties are usually GST exempt, while new properties require GST.
-Always ask before signing an offer.
+Always ask and check provincial tax requirements before signing an offer.